One aspect of database sequences which a lot of people stumble over, is that they can have gaps. Either because a value obtained with

 If the table lock was made in exclusive mode, this would even block SELECTs from the table in Postgres.

 This approach does not re-use numbers from deleted rows.
-But typically when gapless numbers are required, DELETEs are allowed anyway.
+But typically when gapless numbers are required, DELETEs are not allowed anyway.

 Extend to context-aware numbers